North Dakota Insurance Licensing

 Does North Dakota have a combined Life and Health insurance exam?

 No. North Dakota does not offer a combined Life & Health insurance exam.
 Each line of authority must be tested separately through Pearson VUE.
 No prelicensing education is required.
 North Dakota uses DOI fingerprint forms for its background check process rather than a commercial vendor.
-The state's 3-year license renewal cycle means CE is required less frequently than in most other states.
+The state's 2-year license renewal cycle requires 24 hours of CE per cycle, including 3 hours of ethics.

 Ready to Get Your North Dakota Insurance License?